lxtGH/Video-K-Net/README.md

 We provide the pretrained models for VPS and VIS.

 Baidu Yun Link: [here](https://pan.baidu.com/s/12dIinkAF3o60fcAoggVhjQ)  Code:i034

+The pretrained models are provided to train the Video K-Net.

+The trained models are also provided for play and test.

 To Do:
 One Drive Link: [here]()